New Clark City Athletics Stadium: Construction

 The construction of the whole New Clark City Sports Hub, which also includes the Athletics Stadium, began on April 25, 2018, with a cement-pouring ceremony.
 The cost of the stadium including the nearby training track oval and a field for throwing sports costed around billion.

-By early July 2019, the stadium is already 98 percent complete and the track oval is already available for use to Filipino athletes.
+By early July 2019, the stadium is already 98 percent complete and the track oval was already available for use to Filipino athletes.

 With the stadium almost complete by September 1, 2019, the first event held in the stadium was the final leg of the Philippine Athletics Track and Field Association weekly relay, a qualifier for athletes aspiring to represent the Philippines at the 2019 Southeast Asian Games, on that day.
 The construction of the stadium was finished on October 12, 2019, or 50 days ahead of the opening of the 2019 Southeast Asian Games.

 Architecture and design

 Local architecture firm, Budji + Royal Architecture + Design, were commissioned by the Bases Conversion Development Authority to work on the New Clark City Sports Hub.
-This also marks the first time that Budji + Royal Architecture + Design worked on a sports facility project and the first team involved in the project referred to the technical guidelines set by the International Association of Athletics Federations for the athletics stadium.
+This was the first time that Budji + Royal Architecture + Design has worked on a sports facility project.
+The team referred to the technical guidelines set by the International Association of Athletics Federations for the athletics stadium.

-The Athletics Stadium itself had its design was derived from Mount Pinatubo, with its posts and facade made from lahar or volcanic debris from the volcano.
+The Athletics Stadium itself had its design derived from Mount Pinatubo, with its posts and facade made from lahar or volcanic debris from the volcano.
 Its ringed roofline was made to resemble a crater and be defined by a series of curving canopies.
-The main facade or the main entrance was ornated with glassframes. and its pillars are painted orange to represent the local sunset.
+The main facade or the main entrance was ornated with glass frames. and its pillars are painted orange to represent the local sunset.
 The shade of the anti-corrosive paint, provided by Norwegian firm Jotun, is patented and is branded as "B+R Active Orange".
-The pillars, inspired from the framework of the parol, supports the seating structure of the stadium as well as its roofing.
+The pillars, inspired by the framework of the parol, support the seating structure of the stadium as well as its roofing.

 The stadium has an open-shed architecture and a raised roofline as a remedy against the tropical and humid climate of its locale.
 The structure is further ventilated by wind tunnels and its insulated oval roof.
-There are no pillars obstructing the view towards the center of the stadium from its seating area with lights hung at the catwalk of its canopy.
+There are no pillars obstructing the view towards the center of the stadium from its seating area; lights are hung on the catwalk of its canopy.

-Lead architect Royal Pineda describe the result of the approach in designing the stadium and the rest of the sports complex as a "practical luxury" or a deviation from relying on expensive materials to come up with an elegant result.
+Lead architect Royal Pineda described his approach in designing the stadium and the rest of the sports complex as a "practical luxury", a deviation from relying on expensive materials to come up with an elegant result.
 The open ceiling allows the installation of additional utilities without dismantling the stadium's ceiling board or doing any repainting works.
 The structural frames and lahar concrete were deliberately left unpainted for easy maintenance.
 The stadium and surrounding facilities are also engineered to resist earthquakes of up to 8.9 magnitude.
 The concept of "practical luxury" is also described as maximizing the facility's usable space.